 CARs are joint circles that allow you to explore a given joint’s workspace slowly, methodically, and intentionally.

-Standard shoulder exercises (e.g., push-ups) generally work the shoulder joint in a fixed plane, whereas CARs examine and load the entire shoulder joint through its biggest range of motion possible.
+Standard shoulder exercises (e.g., push-ups) generally work the shoulder joint in a fixed plane.
+In contrast, CARs examine and load the entire shoulder joint through its biggest range of motion possible, strengthening and enhancing neurological control of connective tissues.

 Your body feeds off of input.
-So the more consistent information we give it, the more likely it is to maintain its available range of motion, strength, and resilience.
+So, the more consistent information we give it, the more likely it is to maintain its available range of motion, strength, and resilience.
 That’s what makes CARs a powerful tool in supporting joint health.
+CARs also help develop strength and resilience in newly acquired ranges to prevent injury.

 CARs are universal and applicable to everyone, regardless of their starting point.
-We use them to assess joint function, warm-up tissue, train range of motion, or cool down; no matter how they’re used, they’re beneficial.
+We use them to assess joint function, warm up tissue, train range of motion, or cool down; they’re beneficial no matter how they’re used.
+CARs help to maintain and improve joint health, increase joint mobility, and reduce the risk of injury.
+They’re a simple yet powerful tool that can be used in a variety of ways to support your overall fitness and wellness.

 Distinguishing where to start training and why it is crucial to your progress and longevity in and out of the gym.